getnikola/nikola/docs/template-variables.rst

 Variables available in post lists
 ---------------------------------

-*The global context is not available in post lists.*
+*The global context is NOT available in post lists.*

 .. class:: table table-bordered table-striped